KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.7.1.md

 # The Solution
 The solution is an 'open consent' model that provides people with a simple, standardized, easy-to-read consent record.
 The act of providing a consent record itself demonstrates the capacity for compliance and builds trust with the management of personal data.

-A common consent receipt format can be used as the first layer in layering privacy policy and it can be used to communicate about consent after the point at which it is provided.
-By its use alon it builds reputations viewable before entering into the service.
+A common consent receipt format can be used as the first layer in layering privacy policy and it can be used to communicate a consent notice at the point at which it is provided.

-This transparency makes consent more usable as it provides the means for people and CRM systems to evolve towards greater personal data control in line with regulation and context.

 # Scope
-CISWG: Internal Spec revision: This next iteration of  the MVCR specification is the Alpha: Minimum core requirements for a legitimate consent to be viable independently.

-Core use is to make a standard way to communicate about fine grained consent and contexts, using policy, between DS and DC.

-The Minimum Viable Consent Receipt (MVCR) specification as the core fields required for creating a legitimate digital consent that can be used to bind frameworks, roles and required data controls, to a consent transaction.

 The scope of the MVCR is limited to defining the minimum consent fields for an explicit consent.
 With the transparent aim to standardize the minimum fields to create a common receipt meta-format defined here and called a ‘consent receipt’ (CR).

+Core use is to make a standard way to communicate about fine grained consent and contexts, using policy, between Data Subject and PII Controller.

 # MVCR: Core Profile